 Resistances

 Plexiglass is resistant to most chemicals, including many acids and bases unless they’re heavily concentrated.
 Because of that, plexiglass is a great choice when you need materials that withstand detergents, oils, and fats.
+This makes it a great choice if your company plans to begin selling cookware.

 Temperatures